kiwild6/kim_bio392/day02-paper-reading.md

 You can filter for cancer type, tissue location, morphology, cell line or geo-graphic location costumized visualization is also possible to select chromosomal regions or a subset of studies

+With the help of Progenetix you can detect, that Breast carcinomes show a consistent CNV profile similar to T-cell non-Hodgines lymphoma, myelodysplastic syndrome and other malignant epethilial tumours

 Example:
 Searching for a specific cancer type: